cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 “The 59th St. Bridge Song (Feelin’ Groovy)” (Paul Simon) by Simon & Garfunkel

 Simon & Garfunkel were big-time folk stars about to switch to a more soft-rock format.
 They played this song at Monterey Pop, which was the duo’s most sugar-sweet pop song at that time, rather uncharacteristic of their usual songs of melancholy and anger.
+It was released on the album Parsley, Sage, Rosemary And Thyme.

 “To me, the aspect of being ‘first’ about [Monterey] was performers were not getting paid — that was the key,” said Art Garfunkel.
 “It therefore showcased the fact that we were doing rock ‘n’ roll for the spirit of it, the love of being musicians out loud.”